irawoodring/343/assignments/language_creation.md

 Your Flex file should define the following tokens:

   - END.
-This statement ends a program.
+This statement exits the interpreter.
   - END_STATEMENT.
 All commands should end with a semicolon.
   - POINT.
 When we match the command to plot a point.
   - LINE.
 When we match the command to draw a line.